 Here is a so called Christian (I chose him just as an example) that has compromised the Gospel and compromised with the world: The Archbishop of Canterbury.
 "Dr Rowan Williams also criticized Christianity’s history for its violence, its use of harsh punishments and its betrayal of its peaceful principles."
 That in part is true, I can not make any excuse for the history of the Church, some terrible things were done in the name of the Lord.
 But were those crusaders real biblical Christians?
 Or the inquisitions lead by the Roman Catholic church, real biblical Christianity?
 I think not.
 Many horrible things have been done throughout the history by the organized church.
 Just because someone or a denomination calls themselves Christian, does not necessary make it so.
 Jesus never told His followers to kill and overthrow governments or persecute those who do not agree with certain dogmas.
 He said: "love your enemy, do good to those who hate you".

-n Williams also said the Christian belief in the Trinity; "that God is Father, Son and Holy Ghost at the same time – "is difficult, sometimes offensive, to Muslims".
+Dr Rowan Williams also said the Christian belief in the Trinity; "that God is Father, Son and Holy Ghost at the same time – "is difficult, sometimes offensive, to Muslims".

 "Trinitarian doctrine conflicts with the Islamic view that there is just one all-powerful God."